scoconno/scoconno.github.io/NJCU/Rubrics/index.md

 layout: default
 title: Rubrics
 ---
+## Rubrics

-These are the rubrics for the 6 university wide learning goals.
-Each GenEd course must assess at least two:
+These are the rubrics for the 6 university wide learning goals:

 + [Civic Engagement](Civic.pdf)
 + [Oral Communication](Oral.pdf)